Skip to main content

 This image celebrates Disability Pride by showing a diverse group of disabled people confidently expressing their identities.
 The group includes individuals with various disabilities—some using wheelchairs, prosthetic limbs, walkers, or accompanied by a guide dog.
 They are all smiling and holding signs with empowering messages like “Disabled and Proud,” “Chronic & Iconic,” and “Disability Pride.”

-• Talk to young people before you schedule meetings with support workers, or other people in their lives.
+• Talk to the young people before you schedule meetings with support workers, or other people in their lives.
 This can give them a sense of control.

 • Don’t intervene or take over and do something for the young person, unless they ask you to.